Issue Brief

 Background

-Battery technology improvements, declining battery costs, and significant government incentives are driving increased adoption of electric vehicles (EVs) nationwide.
-The Energy Information Administration’s 2021 International Energy Outlook projects that 31 percent of light duty vehicles globally will be EVs by 2050.
+Battery technology improvements, declining battery costs, and significant government incentives are driving increased adoption of EVs nationwide.
+The Energy Information Administration’s 2023 Annual Energy Outlook projects that EVs, including both battery-electric vehicles and plug-in hybrid electric vehicles, will account for between 13 percent and 29 percent of new light-duty vehicle sales in the United States by 2050.
 The electrification of the transportation sector is expected to lead to reduced emissions, economic growth (from investments in EV technologies), and the enhancement of America’s energy security through the diversification of transportation fuels.
 EVs may also be an asset to the grid through vehicle-grid integration technologies, including by absorbing excess generation from renewable energy resources, curtailing charging during peak hours, and even transferring power back to the grid if needed.

 In 2015, the Fixing America’s Surface Transportation Act included several measures to accelerate the growth of the EV market.
 One provision directed the Department of Transportation (DOT) to create corridor maps to identify the “near- and long-term need for, and location of, electric vehicle charging infrastructure…across the United States.”
 DOT has designated over 165,000 miles of road in all 50 states as Alternative Fuel Corridors.
 Additionally, state and local governments are increasingly supporting EV policies through grants and tax incentives.
 Several states have also adopted zero-emission vehicle goals or mandates that target either a percentage of new vehicle sales or 100 percent of new passenger vehicles sold by a specified date.